packagist/private-packagist-docs/docs/self-hosted/bitbucket-server-oauth1-integration-setup.md

 first need to create an integration in Private Packagist.
 This document walks you through the required steps.

 ## Open the Add Integration form
-Go to the Admin section and hit the “Add Integration“ button to open the form to create your integration.
+Go to the Admin section and hit the _Add Integration_ button to open the form to create your integration.
 If you've just installed Private Packagist Self-Hosted and it is still running in Setup Mode, you do not need to log in.
 If the application is no longer in Setup mode, you will have to log in with an admin account first.